jenssegers/optimus/README.md

 An integration with Laravel is provided by the [propaganistas/laravel-fakeid](https://packagist.org/packages/propaganistas/laravel-fakeid) package.

+For Optimus with multiple connections you can use [cybercog/laravel-optimus](https://github.com/cybercog/laravel-optimus) package.

 ### Silex

 An integration with Silex 2 is provided by the [jaam/silex-optimus-provider](https://packagist.org/packages/jaam/silex-optimus-provider) package.